Saturday, 30 September 2017

 Once in Thailand, I withdrew rent money using my Thai card and felt like a financial prodigy.
 Then, with no plan whatsoever, I chased a dramatic limestone pinnacle because it looked like the sort of place that might contain enlightenment—or at least a monk.

 I climbed a staircase steep enough to qualify as a spiritual test and was rewarded with a blessing.
-Camping there was tempting, but the monkeys were eyeing my panniers like they were planning a coordinated raid.
+Camping there was tempting, but the monkeys were eyeing my panniers as if planning a coordinated raid.
 I retreated to Sa Kaeo, where the main attractions were a Big C and a KFC.
 Accommodation signs were all in Thai script, so I relied on intuition and blind optimism.

 The next day’s ride was uneventful, which felt suspicious.
 Hard out of Sa Kaeo I met two Chinese cyclists napping in a bus shelter; our conversation was a masterpiece of mutual confusion.